nestybox/sysbox-ee/README.md

 3) Docker must be [installed natively](docs/user-guide/install.md#docker-installation) (**not** with the Docker snap package).

-## Installation
+## Installing Sysbox

 It's very easy:

-1) Download the latest Sysbox package from the [release](https://github.com/nestybox/sysbox-external/releases) page.
+1) Download the latest Sysbox-EE package from the [release](https://github.com/nestybox/sysbox-external/releases) page.

 2) Verify that the checksum of the downloaded file fully matches the expected/published one.
    For example: